TREC-RAG/trec-rag.github.io/docs/_posts/2025-06-27-2025-track-guidelines.md

 - narrative (string) the 2-3 sentence long description of the topic taken from `trec_rag_2025_queries.jsonl`
 - prompt (string, optional) contianing the detailed prompt used for response generation.
 - references (array) containing the ranked list of top-k segment IDs from the retrieval stage (a maximum of only 100 segments is allowed)
-- answer (array) containing the list of sentences and citations from the `references` list.
+- answer (array) containing the list of sentences (such that the total response length is less than 400 words) and citations from the `references` list.
 The `text` field contains the response and `citations` field contains the (zero-indexed) reference of the segment from the `references` list (sorted from highest to lowest citation support).

 ```python
 {